Mr-President/WobbleBLE/README.md

 ## Future:

 The biggest step forward in this project would be a decrease in power consumption and improve accuracy of reading.
 Unfortunately, I believe that I have hit the lowest power consumption I can without implementing an external resonator or timer of some kind.
 I wanted to make this project as simple part wise as possible, so this is out of the question.
 If you happen to see this and do see a way to reduce power consumption, please feel free to raise an issue or message me directly

 As for accuracy in the future I would like to look at an averaging system to take several readings quickly average them and then use that for the angle value.

 At this time information from the device can only be read using either an iBeacon scanner or already existing applications and raspberry pi builds for a similar commercialized product.
-I intend to start work on a raspberry pi application that will serve a similar purpose and integrate with brewfather software.
+I intend to start work on a raspberry pi application that will serve a similar purpose and integrate with brewfather software but there is a lot of learning I need to do first.